jperelshteyn/dna_searcher/README.md

 Input nucleotide sequence as well as the target subsequence must only consist of base values:
 `A`, `C`, `G`, `T`
-The end of sequence character is `ε` - nothing will be search after it.
+The end of sequence character is `ε` - nothing will be searched after it.

 ### Usage